rhadp-example-repos/automotive-image-builder/docs/index.md

             └── rpi4-neptune.mpp.json
 ```

-Each of these manifests can be built using [osbuild](https://www.osbuild.org/).
+Each of these manifests can be built using [OSBuild](https://www.osbuild.org/).
-The instructions are available under the `Building Images` section of the menu
+The instructions are available on the [Building Images](https://sigs.centos.org/automotive/building/) page.
-in the top bar.